 While there’s nothing wrong with having a small team, there are a few key problems that become roadblocks as you try to ramp up your content marketing:

 - Time: For 71% of Databox respondents, time is the biggest challenge in getting employees to create content.
-Employees may want to contribute but can’t find space in their schedules to consistently deliver.
+Employees may want to contribute but can’t find space in their schedules to deliver consistently.
 If you’re trying to scale content marketing, bandwidth issues can quickly derail any editorial calendar.

 - Authority: What happens when your small team of content creators doesn’t have the subject matter expertise to cover an important topic?
 Without a deeper pool of employees involved, you might end up publishing something that barely scratches the surface of the topic and falls short of audience expectations.
 To increase authority, you need a more diverse set of voices involved in creation.